 This idea came to me when art suddenly became part of my life.
 I believe it was given to me as a remedy to heal my own wounds, to eliminate the pain of the past which was deeply stored in my mind.

-All my works are abstract, they are like fairy tales.
+All my works are surrealistic, but in the form of fairy tales.
 You need patience and will to discover the hidden meaning behind each of them.

 What you will see will depend on your past, your ideas and believes and, of course, your state of mind at that particular moment.

-I hope my art can help you to get better undersanding of yourself.
+I hope my art can help you to get better understanding of yourself.